pprahas/Avocado/README.md

 # Technologies and Deployment Stack

-- Backend uses AWS Lambda Functions in Python, S3, and API Gateway for functionality.
+- Backend utilized AWS Lambda Functions in Python, S3, and API Gateway for functionality.

-- Data storage is managed through a MySQL database.
+- Managed data storage through a MySQL database.

-- Frontend is developed using vanilla JavaScript, HTML, and CSS for a responsive user interface.
+- Frontend was developed using vanilla JavaScript, HTML, and CSS for a responsive user interface.